ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

     You must setup the environment at both compile and run time otherwise you will end up using the default version of the library.

-## Compiling in compute nodes
+## Compiling on compute nodes

 Sometimes you may wish to compile in a batch job.
 For example, the compile process may take a long time or the compile process is part of the research workflow and can be coupled to the production job.
 Unlike login nodes, the `/home` file system is not available.

 An example job submission script for a compile job using `make` (assuming the Makefile is in the same directory as the job submission script) would be:

 ```
 #!/bin/bash